idearium/cli/README.md

 ## Usage

 Once installed, simply run `c`, and you'll get the help output for all commands.
 Running a sub-command and then `--help` will give you the help output for that command (i.e. `c dc --help`).

+## Commands

+The following is a summary of the top level commands.

+- `c dc` is for everything Docker Compose.